MohamedBenMassouda/Sudoku-Solver-Visualization/README.md

 # Soduku-Solver
-This is a Soduku Algorithm Solver made using Python
+This is a Soduku Algorithm Solver made using Python and JavaScript